-In a stand-alone environment, load the Varian 620 standalone FORTRAN IV system loader as described in VDM document number 89A0226.
+In a stand-alone environment, load the 620 stand-alone FORTRAN IV system loader.
 Instruct the loader to change its logical unit numbers by entering appropriate values.
 Next, load the utility binary object, followed by the FORTRAN IV stand-alone system runtime I/O tape, followed by the runtime utility tape.
 On completion of loading, the machine will go into step.
 Press RUN to start execution.